ingrammicro/concerto/README.md

 ## Usage

 We include the most common use cases here.
-If you feel there is a missing a use case here, open an issue or contact us at <enquiries@concerto.io>.
+If you feel there is a missing a use case here, open an github issue <https://github.com/ingrammicro/concerto/issues/new>.

 ## Wizard